 ii.
 Fee of INR 100,000

 iii.
-Application should be accompanied with the evidence towards the use of the Trademark over a long period of time.
+An application should be accompanied with the evidence towards the use of the Trademark over a long period of time.

 iv.
 Other documents supporting its claims that the mark has a unique reputation in the minds of the consumers.
 It should be presented at the time of application filing.

 v.
-The Registrar, after receiving application, can give relative grounds of refusal of registration and/or he may also call for further documents/evidences to reach a conclusion whether the mark is a well-known trademark.
+The Registrar, after receiving the application, can give relative grounds of refusal of registration and/or he may also call for further documents/evidence to reach a conclusion whether the mark is a well-known trademark.

 vi.
 The Registrar before declaring a mark as a well-known trademark would invite objections from the general public.
 Publication in Journal – Once the trademark is declared a well-known trademark; it would be published in the journal.